geersch/nestjs-getting-started/docs/07-exception-filters.md

 Now that we have a custom exception filter, the last thing we need to do is to configure it in our NestJS application.
 Open the file containing the root application module `app.module.ts`.

-One way to setup a filter is by configuring it as a provider with the `APP_FILTER` token imported from the `@nestjs/core` package.
+One way to set up a filter is by configuring it as a provider with the `APP_FILTER` token imported from the `@nestjs/core` package.
 It is possible to configure multiple exception filters.

 ```ts
 import { Module } from '@nestjs/common';